Victorian National Party: VFU/Country Party

+National Party

+On 24 July 1975 the party changed its name to the National Party, following the Queensland branch who had made the change the previous year.

 Pat McNamara became leader of the Victorian Nationals in 1988, and two years later reached a new Coalition agreement with the Liberals.
 The Liberals and Nationals fought the 1992, 1996 and 1999 elections as a Coalition under Jeff Kennett.
 The Liberals actually won majorities in their own right in 1992 and 1996.
 Although Kennett thus had no need for the support of the Nationals, he retained the Coalition, with McNamara as Deputy Premier.

-However, after the Kennett government's shock defeat in 1999, McNamara's successor as Nationals leader, Peter Ryan, tore up the Coalition agreement.
+Following the Kennett government's defeat in 1999, Peter Ryan was elected as Nationals leader.
+After a loss in the 2000 Benalla state by-election, a review was launched into the party's defeat, recommending a split from the Liberal Party.
+On 14 July 2000, at a joint meeting of the party's state council and parliamentary caucus, the Nationals voted to terminate the Coalition on a state level.
 The Nationals were steadily re-defining themselves as a party distinct from the Liberals.
 Soon after Ryan took over the leadership, they rebranded themselves as the "VicNats."
 Ryan uttered several sharp criticisms of the Liberals' most prominent figures, particularly their no-tolls policy on the Melbourne Eastlink freeway and on former leader Robert Doyle's remarks that the Liberals were twenty seats from government, a statement that assumed that the Nationals would support a Liberal government.

 In mid-2000, McNamara left the parliament and his hitherto safe seat of Benalla was also lost to the ALP.
 At the 2002 election, the Nationals received 4.3% of the primary vote, maintaining their seven seats in the Assembly and four seats in the Council; the combined total of eleven was the minimum required to maintain Third Party status.
 However, they did manage to win back Benalla despite the ALP landslide; the only seat the ALP lost at that election.

 Relations with the Liberal Party soured further at the beginning of 2006 when Senator Julian McGauran defected from the Nationals to the Liberals.
 Federal party leader Mark Vaile accused McGauran of betrayal.
 Ryan was equally unsparing, saying of McGauran, "People treat deserters exactly in the way that this fellow will be treated and reviled for the rest of his days.
 And justifiably so."